Last Modified: 8 June 2026

 (i) the Client's use of the Services will be uninterrupted or error-free;

-(ii) that the Services, Documentation and/or the information obtained by the Client through the Services will meet the Client's requirements; or the Software or the Services will be free from Vulnerabilities.
+(ii) the Services, Documentation and/or the information obtained by the Client through the Services will meet the Client's requirements; or the Software or the Services will be free from Vulnerabilities.

 (b) is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Client acknowledges that the Services and Documentation may be subject to limitations, delays and other problems inherent in the use of such communications facilities.